Alloyed/loverocks/README.md

 ```

 This does not complicate sharing your game, either.
 Since all modules
-are stored locally, and external modules are explicitly disabled, you
+are stored inside your project folder, and external modules are explicitly
-can continue packaging your game the way you always have:
+disabled, you can continue packaging your game the way you always have:

 ```shell
 $ loverocks purge